Instalment option: relevant property trusts

 - the tax attributable to the qualifying property is borne by the person benefiting from the transfer, or

-- A proportionate charge under the non-interest in possession regime is a chargeable transfer - IHTA84/S2 (3) - and thus the instalments basis under IHTA/S227 (1)(b) is available to a discretionary beneficiary.
+- A proportionate charge under the relevant property trust regime is a chargeable transfer - IHTA84/S2 (3) - and the instalments basis under IHTA/S227 (1)(b) is available to a beneficiary of a relevant property trust.

 - In view of these conditions a taxable property may have dual qualification for instalments.